Here's everything you need to know before entering the #Merky Books New Writers' Prize.

 Can I enter if I already have a literary agent?

-No. We want to discover new voices and writers who don’t already have access to the publishing industry.
-The winner receives representation with The Good Literary Agency.
+Unfortunately not.
+We want to discover new voices and writers who don’t already have access to the publishing industry.
+The winner will be introduced to our network of agents.

 If you already have a literary agent, you can ask them to submit your work to an editor at #Merky Books separately from this prize.